-- Warm Hands to Warm Handoff Project: $1,000 to purchase gloves printed with AHS clinic contact information.
-The gloves will be distributed starting Thursday, Jan.
-9, by the Healthcare for the Homeless and Engagement Services Teams to individuals experiencing homelessness and other risk factors.
+- Warm Hands to Warm Hand-off Project: $1,000 to purchase gloves printed with AHS clinic contact information.
+The gloves were distributed in early January 2020 by the Healthcare for the Homeless and Engagement Services Teams to individuals experiencing homelessness and other risk factors.
 The gloves are a much-needed item and will be a helpful reminder of how and where to access services.

-- Caring Contacts: $1,000 will support the Caring Contacts program through the AHS Zero Suicide Committee.
+- Caring Contacts: $1,000 supports the Caring Contacts program through the AHS Zero Suicide Committee.
 Caring Contacts are brief, personalized, inspirational notecards that are sent out to patients one at a time, for six months after a patient leaves the Acute Treatment Unit.
 The care team’s contact has been found to be effective in suicide prevention.
-AHS is working with regional artists to include local artwork on the front of the cards.
+AHS worked with regional artists to include local artwork on the front of the cards.